 Eddy Current Front

-Forget everything you’ve ever been told about tire pressure.
-The extremely robust Eddy Current performs just fine if you feel like experimenting with pressures below 1 bar, front and rear, thanks to the sturdy, supportive, heavy Super Gravity casing and thick layers of rubber.
-There is a big difference between the tread patterns of the front and rear tires.
-The Eddy Current Front was designed to offer two things: cornering and braking traction.
+While the Eddy Current Rear with Super Gravity casing is pretty much indestructible, it’s almost as heavy as a downhill tire and thus too bulky to be used on the front wheel.
+That’s why Schwalbe swapped the heavy Super Gravity casing with a lighter Super Trail casing, which allowed them to save weight and still provide good puncture protection in combination with the chunky profile.
+The square knobs of the Eddy Current Front were designed to offer two things: cornering and braking traction.
 To achieve this, Schwalbe lengthened the centre knobs for improved tracking and added big shoulder knobs to dig into corners.
 However, they’re not quite as aggressive as the Magic Mary.
 The wide 2.6” version works well on gravel roads and rocky trails but doesn’t grip quite as well on soft forest ground as the narrower 29 x 2.4” model.
 We prefer the precision and direct feel of the narrower model, and we never found it lacking in grip.

 As the name implies, you’re meant to get dirty with the Dirty Dan.
 The aggressive and widely-spaced knobs on this mud tire dig into soft ground but effectively shed mud that could bring your ride to a grinding halt.
 The tire offers a lot of traction and precision on wet roots too.
 However, as soon as you run into rock slabs or hard ground, you have to be cautious.
 The tall shoulder and centre knobs deform quite a lot the handling becomes vague.
 Rolling resistance is very high too, so we would only recommend this tire for the front.